PouyaKhn/causal/README.md

     + Complexity
     + Functional
 - Hybrid approaches: This trick is being used in _Structural Agnostic Modeling (SAM)_, _Causal Additive Model (CAM)_, and _Causal Generative Neural Network (CGNN)_.

+**Granger Causality**: Granger causality is a statistical hypothesis test used to determine whether one time series is useful in forecasting another.
+Granger Causality is based on the idea that if a time series $X$ can provide statistically significant information about the future values of time series $Y$, then $X$ is said to Granger-cause $Y$.